bolstad/slashas/README.md

 ## Slashas

-Slashas is a PHP library for simple Slack integrations.
+Slashas is a PHP library for simple Slack integrations using "outgoing webhooks".

 ## Installation